One Hit (To the Body): Recording

 Credited to lead singer Mick Jagger, guitarist Keith Richards and guitarist Ron Wood, "One Hit (To the Body)" was largely the work of Richards and Wood.
 Both guitarists contributed heavily to Dirty Work overall, with Wood receiving credit alongside Jagger and Richards on another three songs.
 A sign of Wood's heavy contribution is the song's distinctive opening of an acoustic piece.
 Wood used Richards' own 1967 Martin D-18 to perform the jam in an attempt to come up with a proper electric riff, but the acoustic version remained.
 The band is known for their use of acoustic guitars to "shadow" their electric guitars; "Brown Sugar" is a prime example.
 Both Richards and Wood played electric, but the solo was provided by Led Zeppelin guitarist Jimmy Page.
 Page's contribution was the result of a short studio session between him and Wood after Page's request to hear what the band was working on.
 Drummer Charlie Watts provides the song's driving beat as well as its notable cymbal opening, while Bill Wyman plays bass.

 Backing vocals on the song were provided by Richards, Wood, Bobby Womack, Patti Scialfa, Don Covay, and producer Steve Lillywhite's wife Kirsty MacColl.

 Recording and re-recording lasted throughout much of 1985.
 Jimmy Page's contributions were recorded at RPM Studios on 16 and 17 July 1985.
 Two locations used were the Pathé Marconi Studios in Paris and New York City's RPM Studios.

 Music video

 One of the song's most memorable features was the music video produced in support, directed by Russell Mulcahy.
 Featuring the Stones in a large warehouse set, the song's title is taken literally and both Jagger and Richards are seen trading mock blows while archive footage of actual boxing matches is cut in.

 Remix

 A remix of the song, called the "London Mix" (clocking at 7:00), was done by Steve Lillywhite and then released on the 12" single.

-Curiosities

-Sport Crime writer/actor Luca Tramontin revealed that the mechanism of letting the tension really grow while shooting has been picked from the video of "One Hit to the Body" and frequently used during the shooting of collision scenes of the Tv Series.